kimnorth/doodles-ceramics-website/README.md

-A project to redesign an existing website using modern front end technologies.
+A personal project to redesign and build an existing static website.